How to Play with Feeling

 Expressing Yourself

 The answer is feeling, playing with feeling.
-It’s the emotion that you put into a performance that can carry across and hit people a way that makes them feel it too.
+It’s the emotion that you put into a performance that can carry across and hit people in a way that makes them feel it too.
 So, how do we play with feeling?

 Playing with Feeling